xmenbteam/ts-chess-engine/README-PART-2.md

 ### GET /api/board/:board_id

-- returns an array of all of the pieces currently on the board matching the given board_id
+- returns an array of all of the pieces currently on the board matching the given board_id.

 ```json
 {